niftynans/fire_evac_maze/README.md

 Glob is a unix style file manipulation library, which has been used to load the dataset into the working environment.

-Imageio Imageio is a Python library that provides an easy interface to read and write a wide range of image data.
+Imageio is a Python library that provides an easy interface to read and write a wide range of image data.
 We have used it to save the final output of our working environment.